 Mr. Harrington’s practice frequently involves novel questions of how regulatory and criminal rules apply to new technologies.
-Recently, he represented Symphony Communications – a provider of encrypted communications systems – in regulatory matters; CloudFlare – a website optimizer – in disputes with copyright holders over the scope of federal injunctive authority; and GoFundMe – a crowdfunding platform – in sanctions compliance matters.
+He represents a bitcoin service provider in a DOJ money-laundering investigation.
+He represented Symphony Communication Services, a provider of encrypted communications systems, in regulatory matters related to the use of encrypted communications; CloudFlare, a website optimizer, in disputes with copyright holders over the scope of federal injunctive authority; and GoFundMe, a crowdfunding platform, in sanctions compliance matters.

 Foreign Bribery and International Money Laundering